SingularDTV/snglsDAO-whitepaper/README.md

 ## CONTENTS
 ### **I. Intro**

-1. A. State of The Commons
+1. State of The Commons
-2. B. Comparison between Bitcoin/Ethereum and Content Mining
+2. Comparison between Bitcoin/Ethereum and Content Mining
-3. C. Platform Manifesto
+3. Platform Manifesto

         a.
 We ask, “what can our platform do for content, not what content can do for our platform.”
-4. D. The choice is up to the people
+4. The choice is up to the people

 ### **II.
 WEB3 Tech Stack**